ulfschneider/ulfschneider.github.io/_pages/index.md

 Hi,

-my name is Ulf Schneider.
+my name is Ulf Schneider and I live in Paderborn, Germany.

 I am an Agile coach and a software developer.
-I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), working with my colleagues towards the transition of the software business unit to deliver a continuous stream of done software in each iteration, always doing the most valuable parts first.
+Together with my colleagues at [Wincor Nixdorf](http://www.wincor-nixdorf.com) I am working towards the transition of our software business unit to deliver a continuous stream of done software in each iteration, always doing the most valuable parts first.

 Here you can find some of my [writing]({{site.url}}/know-how) about Agile software development.